peppy-enterprises/fahrenheit/README.md

 do not reference Fahrenheit libraries directly; instead, they reimplement the bits they need and tune them for their specific purposes.

 Fahrenheit, generally, is the place where mod/tool developers find the specific information they need.
-If you want neatly packaged tools, you are probably looking for something that _implements_ Fahrenheit rather than this project itself.
+If you want neatly packaged tools, you are probably looking for something that _implements_ Fahrenheit, not this project itself.

 ## Why?
 Many people have made tremendous efforts to tackle this game over the years, and some have even